plant-ai/nabu/README.md

-# aletheia
+#### might call it aletheia or nabu, still working on the name, but for the moment the name ~Deciding(caligo (shadow/fog :: latin)) is pretty unused on github as far as I can tell.

-automatic cipher decoder
+an automatic cipher decoder

+part of an A-level project

 ## national-cipher-challenge-stats